ouspg/CompSec/README.md

 In each lab, there is option to make grade 5 task to be more challenging and comprehensive, and make it as final coursework.
 This has to be approved by assistant.

-*Deadline for final course work is in the end of week 41.*
+*Deadline for final course work is in the end of week 41.
+(End of course week 7.)*

 ## Deadlines